-84. Calcidiol is currently available in supplemental form and may be used in future food fortification (Guo et al., 2017).
+88. Calcidiol is currently available in supplemental form and may be used in future food fortification (Guo et al., 2017).
 Calcidiol is present in supplements in the form of calcifediol or 25(OH)D (Biondi et al., 2017).

-85. Supplements aimed at adults were identified using online sources which supplied calcidiol in doses ranging from 10 to 20 μg/day.
+89. Supplements aimed at adults were identified using online sources which supplied calcidiol in doses ranging from 10 to 20 μg/day.
 No supplements containing calcidiol were identified that were specifically aimed at pregnant and breast-feeding women.

-86. Estimate calcidiol exposures from calcidiol-containing supplements are presented in Table 5.
+90. Estimate calcidiol exposures from calcidiol-containing supplements are presented in Table 5.
 These exposure estimates assume that a 70.3 kg female between the ages of 16 to 49 consumes the supplement at the recommended dose for adults.
 The bodyweight of 70.3 kg was determined as the mean bodyweight of all females of childbearing age (16 to 49 years) within years 1-11 of the NDNS database.

-87. The limited number of calcidiol-containing supplements available on the market are presented in Table 5, some of which are not available in the UK, but are able to be ordered online from international stores.
+91. The limited number of calcidiol-containing supplements available on the market are presented in Table 5, some of which are not available in the UK, but are able to be ordered online from international stores.

 Table 5.
-Calcidiol exposure estimates for women of childbearing age consuming calcidiol-containing supplements.
+Calcidiol exposure estimates for women of childbearing ageconsuming calcidiol-containing supplements based on a bodyweight of 70.3kg.

-Supplement Calcidiol concentration per serving (μg) Serving size (tablets/day) Calcidiol exposure (μg/kg bw/day)
+Supplement Calcidiol Serving size Calcidiol

+concentration per (tablets/day) exposure

+serving (μg) (μg/kg

+bw/day)

 VitamoreD - 10 1 0.14

 Vitamin D3 as

 Calcifediol

 D.velop Tablets 20 2 0.28

 Adult

 D.velop Gummies 10 2 0.14

 Adult

 Bioclinic Naturals 10 1 0.14

 Opti Active D

 Vitamin D DPrev 10 1 0.14

 Active